Energy-Efficient Precoding and Feeder-Link-Beam Matching Design for Bent-Pipe SATCOM Systems: Simulation Results

 \section{Simulation Results}

 We consider a GEO satellite system with $10$ spot beams serving $10$ users, i.e., $N=10$ and $K=10$, as shown in Fig.~\ref{map_footprint}.
-Two GWs located in Redu (Belgium), and Betzdorf (Luxembourg) with $(lat,lon)$ coordinates of $(50.002461, 5.148105)$ and $(49.692915, 6.327135)$ are assumed.
+Two GWAs located in Redu (Belgium), and Betzdorf (Luxembourg) with $(lat,lon)$ coordinates of $(50.002461, 5.148105)$ and $(49.692915, 6.327135)$ are assumed.
 Other setting parameters are summarized in Table \ref{tab:simpara}.
 In addition, the efficiency factors of all antennas and HPAs are set at $60 \%$ and $\mb{A}=\mb{I}_{N \times N}$.

-First, we investigate the convergence of our proposed algorithms by presenting the system energy efficiency (SEE) results obtained by the \textit{joint precoding and FL-beam matching (JPFBM) framework} (Alg.~\ref{P2_alg:1}-\ref{P2_alg:3} integration) and the \textit{joint precoding with amplify-and-forward (JPAF) framework} ( Alg.~\ref{P2_alg:1}-\ref{P2_alg:4} integration) over iterations in Fig.~\ref{Fig:Convg}.
-In this simulation, $\bar{P}^{\mr{GW}}_t = 15$~dBW and $\bar{P}^{\mr{Sat}}_n = 5$~dBW, and we consider the total power consumption of the system by setting $\delta^{\sf{GW}}=\delta^{\sf{Sa}}=1$.
+First, we investigate the convergence of our proposed algorithms by presenting the SEE results obtained by the JPFBM and JPAF frameworks over iterations in Fig.~\ref{Fig:Convg}.
+Here, $\bar{P}^{\sf{GWA}}_t = 15$~dBW and $\bar{P}^{\mr{Sat}}_n = 5$~dBW, and we consider the total power consumption of the system by setting $\delta^{\sf{GWA}}=\delta^{\sf{Sa}}=1$.
 As observed, the SEEs for both approaches increase and plateau after around $100$ iterations, confirming the convergence of our proposed frameworks.
-Upon convergence, the JPFBM framework yields a higher SEE compare to the JPAF one.
+Upon convergence, the JPFBM framework yields a higher SEE compared to the JPAF one.

 Next, Fig.~\ref{SEE_SatTxPower} depicts the SEE achieved by our proposed frameworks, as well as of Qi's method \cite{Qi_WCL2020}, with respect to varying values of $\bar{P}^{\sf{Sa}}_n$, the transmission power budget for each satellite antenna.
 Note that Qi's work only focuses on satellite power consumption in their SEE formula.
 To ensure a fair comparison, we set $\mb{B}=\left(\mb{F}^H\mb{F}\right)^{-1/2}$ and carry out simple manipulations to estimate the GW power consumption in this approach.
-Here, $\bar{P}^{\mr{GW}}_t = 15$~dBW.
+Here, $\bar{P}^{\sf{GWA}}_t = 15$~dBW.
 As expected, all three methods can achieve higher SEEs as $\bar{P}^{\sf{Sa}}_n$ increases.
 At the high regime of $\bar{P}^{\sf{Sa}}_n$, SEEs of these three tend to saturate due to the limitation in FL transmission.
 The figure also reveals that our proposed JPFBM and JPAF mechanisms surpass Qi's algorithm while JPFBM performs better than JPAF.